Any business worth its salt knows that the key to generating sales is through good advertising – but what makes a successful marketing campaign?

 This is basically your audience.
 As the following image from digital marketing agency Anicca demonstrates, there are seven different elements which can be mixed up into a campaign and it is vital you know how your customers, and potential new clients, feel about each.

 Buyer personas will help with this, as will customer surveys, industry trends, and talking to your own employees, who are the ones dealing on a day to day basis with your client base.

 You need compelling content.
 Whether it’s a blog, a Facebook post, Twitter or an email campaign, the content needs to attract the target audience.

-Consider the ‘Rule of Seven’ – a marketing theory that holds that someone needs to see a message seven times before they act on it – so make sure your messages are consistent irrespective of how you’re communicating.
+Consider the ‘Rule of Seven’ – a marketing theory that holds that someone needs to see a message seven times before they act on it – and make sure your messages are consistent irrespective of how you’re communicating them.

 A marketing campaign should be just one small piece of your overall marketing plan.
-Whatever you’re offering, and on what channel, it should be fitting in with the specific actions you intend to carry out to interest potential customers and clients in your product and/or service and persuade them to buy the product and/or services you offer.
+Whatever you’re offering, and on what channel, it should be fitting in with any other specific actions you intend to carry out to interest potential customers and clients in your product and/or service ultimately working towards persuading them to buy what you’re offering.